SubaashNair/micro-credential-CU5/README.md

 ---

-## 📈 Business Impact
+## Business Impact

 By the end of this case study, you'll have:
-- ✅ Cleaned and validated e-commerce sales data
+- Cleaned and validated e-commerce sales data
-- ✅ Identified key drivers of sales performance
+- Identified key drivers of sales performance
-- ✅ Built multiple forecasting models
+- Built multiple forecasting models
-- ✅ Achieved measurable prediction accuracy
+- Achieved measurable prediction accuracy
-- ✅ Created a complete portfolio project
+- Created a complete portfolio project

 **This is what being "Ready" for AI looks like.**

 ---

-## 📝 Dataset Source
+## Dataset Source
 Kaggle: E-Commerce Sales Dataset (to be specified)

 ---

-## 👨‍🏫 Course Information
-This case study supports the curriculum:
-**"Ready or Not: Why Your Data (Still) Matters in the Age of AI"**
-14-week part-time program | HRDF Accredited

----

-## 📧 Questions?
-This progressive case study demonstrates exactly why mastering the full data pipeline matters in the age of AI.